Yale-BIM/f21-assignments/assignment-2/README.md

 #### System Requirements
 You should have access to a computer with `Ubuntu 18.04` and `ROS Melodic` to complete the homework.
-The instructions below assume that you are using a [bash shell](https://www.gnu.org/software/bash/) to do the assignment, and that have installed the *desktop-full* Melodic version of ROS using `apt-get` as in this guide:
+The instructions below assume that you are using a [bash shell](https://www.gnu.org/software/bash/) to do the assignment, and that you have installed the *desktop-full* Melodic version of ROS using `apt-get` as in this guide:
 [http://wiki.ros.org/melodic/Installation/Ubuntu](http://wiki.ros.org/melodic/Installation/Ubuntu).